AAformer: Auto-Aligned Transformer for Person Re-Identification: Related Work

 \subsection{Visual Transformer}

-Transformer is proposed by \cite{Transformer} for machine translation and has since become the state-of-the-art architecture in many NLP tasks.
-Recently, the Transformer is showing its superiority over conventional methods in many vision tasks like object detection \cite{DETR}, generative adversarial network \cite{TransGAN}, action recognition \cite{TREAR}. \citet{ViT} propose the Vision Transformer (ViT) to apply a pure Transformer to image recognition.
+Recently, the Transformer \cite{Transformer} is showing its superiority over conventional methods in many vision tasks.
+ViT \cite{ViT} proposes the Vision Transformer to apply a pure Transformer to image recognition.
 They first divide the input image into image patches and then map them to a sequence of vectors with a linear projection.
-An extra learnable ``class token (CLS)'' is added to the sequence and the vector sequence is fed to a typical Transformer encoder. \citet{transreid} propose TransReID to apply ViT to object re-identification.
-They design patch shuffle operations and introduce side information like camera/view IDs to learn robust features, validating the superiority of Transformer on re-ID task. \citet{PAT} and \citet{HAT} both integrate Transformer architecture into CNNs. \citet{PAT} propose to use Transformer to generate the attention masks for CNN and \citet{HAT} use Transformer to aggregate hierarchical features from CNN backbones.
-However, as they do not design explicit alignment scheme to Transformer, how to extract discriminative part features from person images remains blank in Transformer architecture.
-In this paper, we aim to propose an adaptive alignment scheme for Transformer to solve the problems in existing alignment scheme of CNNs.
+An extra learnable ``class token (CLS)'' is added to the sequence and the vector sequence is fed to a typical Transformer encoder.
+TransReID \cite{transreid} proposes to apply ViT to object re-identification.
+They design patch shuffle operations and introduce side information like camera/view IDs to learn robust features, validating the superiority of the Transformer on re-ID task. {DCAL \cite{DCAL} proposes to implicitly extract the local features using a Transformer decoder.} PAT \cite{PAT} and HAT \cite{HAT} both integrate Transformer architecture into CNNs.
+PAT proposes to use Transformer to generate the attention masks for CNN and HAT uses Transformer to aggregate hierarchical features from CNN backbones.
+However, {as they do not design an explicit alignment scheme for Transformer,} how to extract discriminative part features from person images is still unexplored in Transformer architecture.
+In this paper, {we aim to propose a specific alignment scheme} for Transformer and also alleviate the problems in existing CNN-based alignment methods.

+{Besides, some methods \cite{GroupViT, VPT} also design to add learnable tokens to the Transformer network.
+GroupViT \cite{GroupViT} uses the Gumbel Softmax function to group the patches to the learnable group tokens, which assign the image patches to their most similar group tokens with a high probability.
+Compared with GroupViT, AAformer uses Optimal Transport to assign image patches to [PART]s, which can avoid the trivial solution where all the patches are assigned to the same [PART].
+VPT \cite{VPT} fixes the parameters of a pre-trained model and only trains the added learnable token to reduce the number of parameters and calculation cost.
+The learnable token in VPT still interacts with all the image patches.
+While in AAformer, a [PART] only interacts with a subset of patch embeddings, thus can learn to be the local representation.}